PedroS-Studies/connecting_the_dots/README.md

 Due to occasional issues with the IDE on my Desktop computer, I have used my secondary GitHub profile, PedroSv-bit for most of the development.
 The main repository is hosted on my Code Institute related profile.

 ## Deployment

+## Technologies

+- Balsamiq for Wireframes
+- MS Visio for Flowcharts
+- HTML
+- CSS